Chao-Xi/jxazurebook/docs/az104/6network.md

 - **BGP routes are exchanged between integrated networks and can also override system routes**.
 - Effective routes can be viewed on network interfaces to see the active routes in place.
 - **Route tables can be created and associated with subnets to manage custom routes**.
-- Custom routes take precedence over system routes, and user-defined routes take precedence over BGP routes.
+- **Custom routes take precedence over system routes, and user-defined routes take precedence over BGP routes**.

-## Network Security Groups(NSGs)
+## 5 Network Security Groups(NSGs)

 **network security groups(nsg) are the resource that we use to secure what traffic is allowed or denied to flow through those pathways.**